nhab/Wpf-Mvvm-Sample/README.md

 3- The ViewModel which brings data from View to Model back and forth using binding.

+The ViewModel contains the state of the view and the operations on it.

-so binding is setting data from the Model into View and getting data from View into the model.
+so binding is setting data of the Model into View and getting data from View into the model.
 ## To create a WPF MVMM Project:
 - Create a WPF Project in the Visual Studio
 - Check to have these Reference Added To your Project: